-On an as adjusted basis, after giving effect to the Stock Split, the Conversion and this offering at an assumed initial public offering price of \$ per share, the mid-point of the range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and offering expenses payable by us, as well as the other transactions contemplated in this prospectus, our net tangible book value as of \$, 2015 would have been \$ million, or \$ per share.
+On an as adjusted basis, after giving effect to the Stock Split, the Conversion and this offering (assuming no shares of our common stock are purchased pursuant to the Anchor Order) at an assumed initial public offering price of \$ per share, the mid-point of the range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and offering expenses payable by us, as well as the other transactions contemplated in this prospectus, our net tangible book value as of \\\\\\\\, 2016 would have been \$ million, or \$ per share.
 This represents an immediate increase in as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to investors purchasing shares of our common stock in this offering.
-The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share of our common stock
+The following table illustrates this dilution on a per share basis (assuming no shares of our common stock are purchased pursuant to the Anchor Order):

-As adjusted net tangible book value per share attributable after giving effect to the Stock

-Split and the Conversion.

-Increase in as adjusted net tangible book value per share attributable to new investors in this offering

-Less: As adjusted net tangible book value per share after giving effect to the Stock Split, the Conversion and this offering \$

-Immediate dilution in net tangible book value per share to new investors in the offering \$
+Assumed initial public offering price per share of our common stock \$ As adjusted net tangible book value per share attributable after giving effect to the Stock Split and the Conversion. \$ Increase in as adjusted net tangible book value per share attributable to new investors in this offering \$ Less: As adjusted net tangible book value per share after giving effect to the Stock Split, the Conversion and this offering \$ Immediate dilution in net tangible book value per share to new investors in the offering \$ Assuming no change in the number of shares offered by us as set forth on the cover page of the nis pro

-Assuming no change in the number of shares offered by us as set forth on the cover page of this prospectus, a \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) our as adjusted net tangible book value by \$ million or \$ per share.
+Assuming no change in the number of shares offered by us as set forth on the cover page of this prospectus, a \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) our as adjusted net tangible book value by \$ million or \$ per share (assuming no shares of our common stock are purchased pursuant to the Anchor Order).

-If the underwriters exercise their option to purchase additional shares of our common stock in full, the as adjusted net tangible book value per share after this offering would be \$ per share, and the dilution in net tangible book value per share to new investors in this offering would be \$ per share.
+If the underwriters exercise their option to purchase additional shares of our common stock in full (assuming no shares of our common stock are purchased pursuant to the Anchor Order), the as adjusted net tangible book value per share after this offering would be \$ per share, and the dilution in net tangible book value per share to new investors in this offering would be \$ per share (assuming no shares of our common stock are purchased pursuant to the Anchor Order).

-The following table summarizes, on an as adjusted basis, as of , 2015, after giving effect to the Stock Split, the Conversion and the completion of this offering and related transactions, the total cash consideration paid to us and the average price per share paid by existing stockholders for their common stock and by new investors purchasing common stock in this offering at an assumed initial public offering price of \$ per share, before deducting estimated underwriting discounts and estimated expenses payable by us:
+The following table summarizes, on an as adjusted basis, as of , 2016, after giving effect to the Stock Split, the Conversion and the completion of this offering (assuming no shares of our common stock are purchased pursuant to the Anchor Order) and related transactions, the total cash consideration paid to us and the average price per share paid by existing stockholders for their common stock and by new investors purchasing common stock in this offering at an assumed initial public offering price of \$ per share, before deducting estimated underwriting discounts and estimated expenses payable by us:

-Shares Issued Total Consid Total Consideration
+Shares Issued Total Consid

-Number Percent Amount Percent Average
+Number Percent Amount (U.S. dollars in thousands) Percent Average Price Per Share

-(U.S. dollars Price Per

-in thousands) Share

-Existing stockholders Interests % \$ % \$
+Existing stockholders Interests (1) % \$ % \$

-New investors % %
+New investors (1) % %

 Total 100 % \$ 100 % \$